jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

   ### Configure VRF
-  Time to configure VRF *carrots* for IPv4 and IPv6 VPN.
+  Time to configure our VRFs for IPv4 and IPv6 VPN.
 The *carrots* VRF will be setup on the two edge routers in our SP network: **xrd01** and **xrd07**.
-Intermediate routers do not need to be VRF aware and are instead forwarding on the SRv6 data plane. (technically the intermediate routers don't need to be SRv6 aware and could simply perform IPv6 forwarding based on the outer IPv6 header)
+Intermediate routers do not need to be VRF aware and are instead forwarding on the SRv6 data plane. (technically the intermediate routers don't need to be SRv6 aware and could simply perform IPv6 forwarding based on the outer IPv6 header).
+The *radish* VRF will be setup on **xrd07** and will be used in Lab 4.

   Configure the VRF on **xrd01** and **xrd07**:

 > [!NOTE]
 > the below commands are also available in the *`quick config doc`* [HERE](/lab_3/lab_3_quick_config.md)

+  On both **xrd01** and **xrd07**:
   ```yaml
   conf t
   vrf carrots